est-kim/cartune/README.md

     - Create a new automobile by adding the color, year, VIN, and selecting an existing vehicle model from the dropdown to add to the database

 #### Sales API
-The sales API uses RESTful standards to allow users to create a new customer, create new sales persons, view a list of sales records, create a new sales record for available automobiles in the inventory, and view specific sales history of a sales person.
+The sales API uses RESTful methods to allow users to create a new customer, create a new sales person, view a list of sales persons, view a list of sales records, create a new sales record from the available automobiles in the inventory, and view specific sales history of a sales person.

 - **New customer**: http://localhost:3000/customers/new
     - Create a new customer by adding the name, address, and unique phone number to successfully add to the database